hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/verify-deployments.md

 ## Access Vault UI

-Open a new tab in the Katacoda terminal pane using the "+" symbol.
+Open a new tab in the Katacoda terminal pane by using the "+" symbol and selecting "Open New Terminal".

 In this new tab, forward port :8200 (Vault UI) on your Vault server to port :8200 in your Katacoda environment, allowing you to access it from withing